 First, we want to introduce you to the study and key facts.
 Then we will go through the study in more detail.
-There will be time for you to ask us any questions, and to discuss your participation with friends, relatives, and you General Practitioner (GP), if you wish.
+There will be time for you to ask us any questions, and to discuss your participation with friends, relatives, and your General Practitioner (GP), if you wish.
 Taking part in this study is entirely your choice.

-You will be compensated up to £400 for your time, travel, and inconvenience.
+You will be compensated £400-800 for your time, travel, and inconvenience.